cvt8/waltz_robot/Research/obtain_kinematics_pose2Sim/README.md

+# Obtaining the kinematic through Pose2sim

+This folder contain the input files we use to obtain the kinematic using Pose2Sim.

 ## Reproducing the results

 To obtain the results above, I installed the Pose2Sim pip package [following the installation steps](https://github.com/perfanalytics/pose2sim/?tab=readme-ov-file#installation-and-demonstration) and then followed the steps described in [The Pose2Sim repo on GitHub](https://github.com/perfanalytics/pose2sim/?tab=readme-ov-file#use-on-your-own-data) to get the kinematocs data, here is a summary of the steps I followed: